jingweimo/academic-kickstart/content/home/openings.md

 In additon, I also have Postdoc positions focusing on harvest automation for specialty crops.
-The position can be started in Spring 2025 (for an intial one year with possibility of extension).
+The position can be started in Fall 2025.
 Qualifications for this position include demonstrated experience in machine/computer vision, hardware prototyping, sensors and control, system integration, and strong publication records in engineering journals.

 {{< icon name="download" pack="fas" >}} See the {{< staticref "media/PostdocPosition4_updated.pdf" "newtab" >}} Postdoc position{{< /staticref >}}.